 The rainy season is from December to February.
 The Amazon can still be very rainy as late as May.

 Machu Picchu itself is located in the cloud forest.
 Don’t be surprised to encounter clouds and maybe even some rain.

 Dry season months of April-September

 Peruvians are some of the kindest people in South America.
 One kiss on the cheek or a good hug is a common greeting.

-Peruvians love to eat Ceviche, Chicharron(deep-fried pork), Chifa (Peruvian-Chinese food), Anticuchos(Beef heart skewers), Guinea pig is a delicacy for the Andes area like
+Peruvians love to eat ceviche, chicharron(deep-fried pork), chifa (Peruvian-Chinese food), anticuchos(Beef heart skewers), and Guinea pig is a delicacy for the Andes area.

-Altitude Sickness is common for travelers coming to Peru, especially Cusco.
-Coca Tea, rehydration, and good acclimatization always help.
+Altitude sickness is common for travelers coming to Peru, especially Cusco.
+Coca Tea, rehydration, and good acclimatization always helps.
 Symptoms can be similar to those of a bad hangover.

 Coca leaves are legal in Peru and you can find coca crackers, toffees and sweets, but do not attempt to take them out of the country.

-Peruvians love Salsa, Cumbia and Reggaeton and when they are listening to music as a family they opt for local music like Huaynos and Huaylas.
+Peruvians love Salsa, Cumbia and Reggaeton and when they are listening to music as a family they opt for traditional music like Huaynos and Huaylas.